enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Native anti-hooking checks:**

 The function `monitor_frida_xposed` performs several security checks in order to avoid people instrumenting the application.
 If we take a peek at the following decompiled code, then we observe that several frameworks for dynamic binary instrumentation are blacklisted.
-This check is done over and over in an infinite loop.
+This check is done over and over in an infinite loop and if any DBI framework is detected, then `goodbye()` function is called and the app crashes.

 The function `monitor_frida_xposed` gets decompiled as follows:
 ```c